thatisuday/ng-modal/README.md

 ```

 ## Controls (Methods)
-If you see _Directive Code Structure above_, you can see `controls` attribute with value `modalControls`. **modalControls** is a model that must be bound to parent scope which *provides a gateway* to control model actions.
+If you see _[Directive Code Structure](https://github.com/thatisuday/ngModal/blob/master/README.md#code-structure)_ above, you can see `controls` attribute with value `modalControls`. **modalControls** is a model that must be bound to parent scope which *provides a gateway* to control model actions.
 For example,
 ```
 //In view
 <button ng-click="modalControls.open();">Open Modal</button>